the-dilo/micrometre-software-development-stack/README.md

 # Scripst  used to setup Ubuntu 16.04.<h1>

-* Chroot-systemd-nspawn this will creat a chroot in systemd container.
+* Chroot-systemd-nspawn  will creat a chroot in systemd container.

-eclipse-che with docker
-eclipse cloud IDE docker with persistent data volume
+* Eclipse-che with docker cloud IDE in a docker container with persistent data volume.

 remove-bloat.sh,
 removes extra packeges not allways used.